Bdtrotte/3D-Map-Gen/README.md

 # 3D-Map-Gen

 ## General Goal
+Simplify level design for video games.
-Build a simple 2D tile map which is converted into a high detail 3D map.
+A user will be able to draw a simple 2D tile map and have it converted into a high detail 3D mesh.

 ## Frameworks
 We use Qt, C++ and OpenGL.